 - 2 cups fresh blueberries, sliced

-- Mix all ingredients in a small bowl till crumbly.
+- For crust: Mix all ingredients in a small bowl till crumbly.

 - Crumble while hot and set aside.
 Cool completely.

-- Beat cream till soft peaks form.
+- For filling: Beat cream with a hand mixer till soft peaks form.
 Add powdered sugar and vanilla and beat till stiff.
 Set aside.

 - Fold in the whipped cream.

-- Set aside about 1/2 cup of the crumbs, and about a third of the strawberries and blueberries for garnish.
+- To assemble: Set aside about 1/2 cup of the crumbs, and about a third of the strawberries and blueberries for garnish.

 - Chill for 30-60 minutes.
 (Or you can just serve immediately.)